RokasPuzonas/sudoku-solver/README.md

 ```bash
 python main.py
 ```
 You can change the starting board by editing `board.txt` in the root directory.
 Each line must have 9 whitespace seperated values ranging from 0-9, 0 meaning that the cell is empty.
 There must be 9 lines for in total of 81 values.
-If the number of values wasen't 81 the board will be blank.
+If the number of values wasn't 81 the board will be blank.
 Here is an example of how it should look like:
 ```
 0 0 5 0 0 1 2 7 4
 2 0 0 0 0 5 0 0 0